Academy Award Best Pictures

 • Italian actor Marcello Mastroianni was nominated as Best Actor for Divorce - Italian Style (1962)

-• Mexican-born Anthony Quinn was nominated twice as Best Actor for Wild is the Wind (1957) and Zorba the Greek (1964)
+• Mexican-born Anthony Quinn was nominated twice as Best Actor for Wild Is the Wind (1957) and Zorba the Greek (1964)

 • Puerto Rican-born Jose Ferrer was nominated as Best Actor for Moulin Rouge (1952)